As used in sections 2108.01 to 2108.12 of the Revised Code:

 (5) Development and distribution of materials promoting organ, tissue, and eye donation;

-(6) Cooperation with the Ohio Supreme Court, Ohio State Bar Association, and law schools of this state to more effectively educate attorneys about the donation of anatomical gifts and to encourage them to assist their clients in donating anatomical gifts through anatomical gift declarations, durable powers of attorney for health care, declarations as defined in section 2133.01 of the Revised Code, wills, and any other appropriate means;
+(6) Cooperation with the Ohio Supreme Court, Ohio State Bar Association, and law schools of this state to more effectively educate attorneys about the donation of anatomical gifts and to encourage them to assist their clients in donating anatomical gifts through anatomical gift declarations, durable powers of attorney for health care, and any other appropriate means;

-(9) Development of statewide hospital training programs to encourage and facilitate compliance with section 2108.021 of the Revised Code concerning circumstances under which an anatomical gift is required to be requested;
+(8) Development of statewide hospital training programs to encourage and facilitate compliance with sections 2108.14 and 2108.15 of the Revised Code;

 (C) The director shall make the materials developed under division (B)(5) of this section available to other state agencies.

-(A) There is hereby created within the department of health the second chance trust fund advisory committee, consisting of thirteen members.
+(A) There is hereby created within the department of health the second chance trust fund advisory committee, consisting of eleven members.
 The members shall include the following:

 (a) An Ohio organ procurement organization that is a member of the Organ Procurement and Transplantation Network;